Man tees off on deputies after getting thrown out of TPC

 Confronted by the deputy, “Chad” was “extremely loud and belligerent,” slurring his words and unsteady on his feet.
 The deputy said he also smelled like alcohol.

 Based on that behavior, the deputy decided to eject him.
-Despite having a tantrum, "Chad" hopped aboard the deputy’s golf car and was escorted to the Davis Love III Gate.
+Despite his tantrum, "Chad" hopped aboard the deputy’s golf cart and was escorted to the Davis Love III Gate.

 The story might have ended there.
 But after getting 15 yards from the gate, “Chad” spun and shouted, “**** you, mother *******,” at deputies while nearby families looked on.

-(Because let’s face it: is there any better way to convince someone of your sobriety than screaming obscenities at uniformed law enforcement officers in front of young children?)
+(Because let’s face it: is there any better way to prove you've got things under control than screaming obscenities at law enforcement officers in front of young children?)

 Copyright 2019 by WJXT News4Jax - All rights reserved.